chimwemwe007/School_Library_OOP/README.md

 # oop_school_library_ruby
-A project made in order to get more familiar with OOP by building a school library app using Ruby.
+This is an OOP Practice project TO build a school library app.
 Classes are implemented to represent parents, students and teachers.

 ## Getting Started